Aleksei-Kibardin/Aleksei-Kibardin/README.md

 ### 👨‍ about me:

 Hello!
-I am a Frontend developer, at the moment I am actively looking for a job, I can say about myself that:
+I am a Frontend developer, at the moment I am actively looking for a job
-1) Willing to learn and grow in programming
-2) I have excellent communication skills
-3) Healthy career and financial ambitions
-4) I have an analytical mind
-5) high level of responsibility

 ### ☎️ contacts:
 GMAIL: kibardin20000@gmail.com <br>